 The Tri-County Times explains in its article, “Power of attorney protects loved ones,” that a POA is granted to an “attorney-in-fact” or “agent.”
 It gives that individual the legal authority to make decisions for an incapacitated “principal.”
 The laws for creating a power of attorney vary based on the state.
 However, there are some general similarities.

 Many people think their families will be able to intercede, if an event occurs that leaves them incapacitated and unable to make decisions for themselves.
 That’s not always true.
 If a person isn’t named as an agent or granted legal access to financial, medical, and other information, family members may be left out.
-Further, the government may appoint someone to make certain decisions for an individual, if no POA is named.
+Further, the government may appoint someone to make certain decisions for an individual, if none is named.